ishais123/metrics-generator-service/README.md

 To build new service's image run:

-* Make sure you logged in to ishais123 docker hub registry, Use 'docker login' command.
+* Make sure you logged in to ishais docker hub registry, Use 'docker login' command.
 ```bash
 bash scripts/build.sh <app-version>
 ```